Choosing where and what to study

-You can usually only apply for up to 5 undergraduate or Bachelor's degree courses at up to 5 universities.
-So you need to do lots of research on courses and universities before you apply.
+Choosing a degree is a big decision.
+You can usually only apply for up to 5 undergraduate or Bachelor's degree courses at up to 5 universities, so you need to do lots of research on courses and universities before you apply.

 We'd obviously love you to choose Portsmouth.
 But we also want to make sure you choose the right course and university for you.

 You probably already know what subjects you enjoy and what you're good at.
 Spend some time looking at your options and be honest with yourself about what you like about a subject before choosing your degree.
 Can you see yourself dedicating time and energy to it in the future?
 Your degree will probably be 3 or 4 years and influence your future career, so you should pick something you're excited to specialise in.

 Think about something you enjoy and decide what you like about it.
 If you love science fiction movies, do you like the science or are you fascinated by the plot, or the special effects?
 If you like cars, are you interested in how they work or how people react to them?

 Find out what you'll learn on different courses by looking at university websites, prospectuses and UCAS.
 A lot of universities organise their courses by subject so you can choose an area of study before you decide on a specific course.
 You should explore your career prospects before you apply and find out which courses offer placement years, work experience, or self-employed placements.